City Guide for: Cozumel, Mexico

 Best Time to Visit

-The best time to visit Passion Island is during the dry season, which runs from December to April.
+The best time to visit Cozumel is during the dry season, which runs from December to May.
 During these months, you can expect sunny skies, warm temperatures, and lower humidity.
-The water is also calmer, making it ideal for swimming and snorkeling.
-Avoid the hurricane season, which typically runs from June to November, as the weather can be unpredictable and boat tours may be canceled.
+The shoulder seasons of April-May and October-November can also be pleasant, with fewer crowds and slightly lower prices.
+Avoid the hurricane season, which typically runs from June to November, although the risk of a direct hit is relatively low.

 Transportation